Taiyo Matsumoto’s new manga, Sunny: melancholy and wonderful

 His is more philosophical style than anything.
 Another of the orphans, a girl named Megumu, finds a dead cat floating in a river near-by.
 Haruo shows up and fishes it out for her, but she’s worried about the same thing happening to her.
 What if she were to drop dead right there and then?
 Would any one care (if not her long-gone parents?)
 Haruo looks up and shouts that he’ll find her and bury her under the biggest tombstone in the world!
 Just knowing that means everything to her, and makes Sunny what it is: a melancholy and wonderful story.

-9 replies on “Taiyo Matsumoto’s new manga, Sunny: melancholy and wonderful”
+9 responses to “Taiyo Matsumoto’s new manga, Sunny: melancholy and wonderful”

 That sounds like a wonderful manga!
 I love Taiyo Matsumoto – his Tekkon Kinkreet is a masterpiece – so I really hope someone licenses Sunny eventually for English language release.
 This kind of melancholy but sweet tale of young children seems right up my alley.